 What is L-SIP?

 L-SIP is a program of the Association of Public Health Laboratories (APHL), an organization that represents the interests of public health laboratories nationally and internationally.
-A two-page overview of the L-SIP can be found here.
+More information is available on this two-page overview of the L-SIP.

 The purpose of the Laboratory System Improvement Program (L-SIP) is to improve the quality of public health laboratory practice and performance.
 The first step is to assess the strengths and weaknesses of the laboratory system as a basis for quality improvement efforts.
 Milwaukee’s most recent assessment took place on Thursday, May 10, 2018.